A freelance multi-media journalist specialising in video game content.

 A Bit About Me

 Eventually I decided to go for it, and spent four months studying Broadcast Journalism at Masters level.
-Those few months were incredibly informative, and they encouraged me to finally start my own film blog.
+Those few months were incredibly informative, and they encouraged me to finally start my own film and gaming blog.
 However, as I began to see more clearly the kind of work I wanted to do, I felt I was being side-lined by the constant barrage of politics essays and news packages, none of which I could tailor to the kind of portfolio I needed to attain.
 So, after taking interrupted study from the course to focus my portfolio on the kind of work I wanted to make, I had three focused areas of work: Written; Audio; and Video.

 Through my time in university and freelance work, I have worked to tight deadlines; tamed out of control egos; worked alone; worked as part of a team; become adaptable to varying roles; gracefully taken on harsh criticism; and I’ve done it all whilst holding down a part time job during a pandemic!
 I try my best to have a positive, professional and efficient approach to all working environments and scenarios.
 I am punctual, hard-working and a friendly personality – or so I’ve been told.

-A job as a film and games journalist is something I will achieve, and as I persistently chip away with new experiences and a bulkier portfolio, it has become entirely gratifying to realise that this profession is my passion.
+A job as a games journalist is something I will achieve, and as I persistently chip away with new experiences and a bulkier portfolio, it has become entirely gratifying to realise that this profession is my passion.
 This is what makes me get up early in the morning and stay up late at night, furiously tapping away on my keyboard.